christopheryoung/chrisyoung/site/prose/blog/posts/2008-08-18_mandoo_party_your_way_to_a_freezer_full_of_cheap_eats.markdown

 ---
 {date: '2008-08-18', explananda: '', title: Mandoo party your way to a freezer full
-    of cheap eats}
+	of cheap eats, tags: food}

 ---
 Yoon is <a href="http://yoonsunchoi.com/news/?p=172">right</a>: a mandoo party is a great way to end up with a freezer full of yummy mandoo (Korean dumplings).
 If you buy in bulk, we estimate that you end up paying about 14 cents a dumpling, which is really welcome when you're on a tight budget.
 And you can avoid monotony by varying how you consume them: you can put them in soups or you can fry them up.

 My only concern is that if we lost our power for a long period right after filling the freezer, we'd be fucked.
 That hasn't happened yet, thank goodness.